Distrotech/omniORB/omniORB/README.win32.txt

      where <platform> is the platform you just chose in config.mk, e.g. <top>\mk\platforms\x86_win32_vs_10.mk.

-     If you are using the omnipython minimal distribution, uncomment the line which reads

-       PYTHON = $(ABSTOP)/$(BINDIR)/omnipython

-     otherwise, set PYTHON to the location of your Python executable.
+     Set PYTHON to the location of your Python executable.
 Note that you must use a Unix-style Cygwin path.

-     If you are using the mingw compiler, you must patch the omnipython distribution using the patch in the patches/ directory.

   D. Building and installing